 In many cases, people with Crohn’s disease will have no greater risk of getting COVID-19 than the general population.
 However, people who have severe inflammation, are malnourished or at risk for malnourishment, or take drugs that suppress the immune system may be more at risk.

-In general, it is still important for people with Crohn’s to make healthful lifestyle choices, such as eating a balanced diet, avoiding smoking or secondhand smoke, and doing regular exercise.
+It is also important for people with Crohn’s to make healthy lifestyle choices, such as eating a balanced diet, avoiding smoking or secondhand smoke, and doing regular exercise.